What are you searching for?

 Of course, nannies can also take on a babysitting role, but you can expect to pay more for their experience and expertise.

-How much should I pay my babysitter?
+How much should I pay a babysitter?

 • If they have their own car (and can get to and from the job on their own).